Cheryl Krasnick Warsh

 Cheryl Krasnick Warsh is a Canadian historian who has contributed to the field of medical and social history, particularly focusing on gender and health.
 She completed her undergraduate studies at Western University and earned her graduate degrees from Queen's University.
-Warsh is currently a professor at Vancouver Island University. and has been recognized as a Fellow of the Royal Society of Canada for her academic achievements.
+Warsh is a professor at Vancouver Island University. and has been recognized as a Fellow of the Royal Society of Canada for her academic achievements.
 In addition, she is an editor of Gender & History.